-American Express is offering a whopping 150,000 Qantas Points bonus for new Card Members of the Qantas Business Rewards card why apply by 31 July 2020 and spend at least $3,000 within the first 6 months of becoming a Card Member.
+American Express is offering a whopping 150,000 Qantas Points bonus for new Card Members of the Qantas Business Rewards card who apply through Point Hacks by 7 October 2020 and spend at least $3,000 within the first 2 months of becoming a Card Member.
 This is a great opportunity to make the most of your business spending and turn it into rewards or to help cover the cost of travelling for work.

 Even though many of us are not able to travel at the moment, Qantas Points will be useful down the track when more countries loosen restrictions and flight schedules gradually return back to normal.

 American Express Qantas Business Rewards Card benefits series

 - Part 1: Best uses of 150,000 Qantas Points

 Note: This guide has been produced in partnership with American Express, a Point Hacks commercial partner.